 Effective preparation is key.
 You can use GED study guides, attend local prep classes, or enroll in online courses.
 Taking practice tests is highly recommended to evaluate your readiness.

-You can choose to take the GED test either online or at an approved testing center in Indiana.
+You can choose to take the GED in Indiana online or at an approved testing center.

 On the day of the test, bring a valid, non-expired government-issued photo ID.
 You need to score at least 145 on each subtest to pass.
 If you do not pass, you will need to retake the necessary subtests.
 After successfully completing all required subtests, you will receive an Indiana GED certificate, which is recognized across the USA.